KiwiSaver is a long-term savings initiative designed to help all New Zealanders save for the future.

 - the minimum contribution for employees is 3% of gross salary or wages.
 However, members can contribute more - either 4% or 8% of their gross salary or wages

 - employees can change the amount they contribute by notifying their employer

 - those who do not earn a salary or wage subject to PAYE can make voluntary contributions directly to their scheme subject to any minimum rate set by their scheme provider

-All contributions deducted in the first three months of an employee’s membership with a KiwiSaver scheme are held by the IRD.
+All contributions deducted from an employees after-tax salary or wages in the first three months of an employee’s membership with a KiwiSaver scheme are held by the IRD.